 The SHIC Introductory Program

 Each level comes with a step-by-step guide and can be moulded to fit the time you have available.
 Most levels also contain additional resources, such as presentation slides.
-The seven levels are designed to be a single cohesive program, but those interested in a particular topic should feel free to pick and choose according to their needs.
+The six levels are designed to be a single cohesive program, but feel free to pick and choose what works for you!

 The Giving Game

-This is an introduction to high-impact charity, and is the best way to start the SHIC program.
+This interactive thought experiment is the best way to start the SHIC program.
 After learning about several charities, you and your group are tasked with selecting the one you deem as having the biggest impact.
 The difficulties involved in this task will demonstrate that you can’t necessarily rely on your intuition to choose a charity, and will give your group a taste of how evidence and analysis can, and should, be used to select a charity.

 This is a great stand-alone level and an excellent introduction to high-impact charity.